Bill Text: CA SB892 | 2023-2024 | Regular Session | Amended

 LEGISLATIVE COUNSEL'S DIGEST

 SB 892, as amended, Padilla.
-Public contracts: automated decision systems: AI risk management standards.
+Public contracts: automated decision systems: AI risk management tools: procurement standards.

 Existing law requires all contracts for the acquisition of information technology goods and services related to information technology projects, as defined, to be made by or under the supervision of the Department of Technology.
 Existing law requires all other contracts for the acquisition of information technology goods or services to be made by or under the supervision of the Department of General Services.
 Under existing law, both the Department of Technology and the Department of General Services are authorized to delegate their authority to another agency, as specified.

-This bill would require the Department of Technology to develop and adopt regulations to create an artificial intelligence (AI) risk management standard, consistent with specified publications regarding AI risk management, and in accordance with the rulemaking provisions of the Administrative Procedure Act.
-The bill would require the AI risk management standard to include, among other things, a detailed risk assessment procedure for procuring automated decision systems (ADS), as defined, that analyzes specified characteristics of the ADS, methods for appropriate risk controls, as provided, and adverse incident monitoring procedures.
-The bill would require the department to collaborate with specified organizations to develop the AI risk management standard.
+This bill would require the Department of Technology to develop and adopt regulations to create an artificial intelligence (AI) risk management standard, as specified. automated decision tool (ADT) procurement standard, following the adoption of specified regulations by the California Privacy Protection Agency or the enactment of comprehensive ADT legislation, whichever occurs sooner.
+To develop those regulations, the bill would authorize require the department to apply consider principles and industry standards addressed in specified publications regarding AI risk management.
+The bill would require the AI risk management ADT procurement standard to include, among other things, a detailed risk assessment procedure for procuring automated decision systems (ADS), as defined, that analyzes specified characteristics of the ADS, ADT, methods for appropriate risk controls, as provided, and adverse incident monitoring procedures.
+The bill would require the department to, among other things, collaborate with specified organizations to develop the AI risk management standard.
+ADT procurement standard and review and update the ADT procurement standard and related regulations, as specified.

-This bill would, commencing on six months after the date on which the regulations described in the paragraph above are approved and final, prohibit a state agency from entering into a contract for an ADS, or any service that utilizes an ADS, unless the contract includes a clause that, among other things, provides a completed risk assessment of the relevant ADS, requires adherence to appropriate risk controls, and provides procedures for adverse incident monitoring.
+This bill would, commencing six months after the date on which the regulations described in the paragraph above are approved and final, would prohibit a state agency from procuring an ADT, entering into a contract for an ADS, ADT, or any service that utilizes an ADS, unless the contract includes ADT until the department has adopted regulations creating an ADT procurement standard.
+The bill would also require a contract for an ADT or a service that utilizes an ADT to include a clause that, among other things, provides a completed risk assessment of the relevant ADS, ADT, as specified, requires adherence to appropriate risk controls, and provides procedures for adverse incident monitoring.

 Vote: MAJORITY Appropriation: NO Fiscal Committee: YES Local Program: NO